LinkGeoML/LGM-Geocoding/README.rst

 models that provide accurate predictions about ideal geocoding sources for previously unseen geocoding pairs.
 Geocoding implements a series of training features, regarding the different coordinate pairs that are available for each geocoder, the interaction between them and neighboring geospacial data (namely road data).
 Further, it encapsulates grid-search and cross-validation functionality, based on the `scikit-learn <https://scikit-learn.org/>`_ toolkit, assessing as series of classification models and parameterizations, in order to find the most fitting model for the data at hand.
+Indicatively, we succeed a 66.04% accuracy with the Random Forest classifier compared to the baseline approach that achieves accuracy of 55.05% (see `References`_).

 The source code was tested using Python 3.6 and Scikit-Learn 0.22 on a Linux server.